mjordan/islandora_workbench/README.md

 * Whether the columns required to create paged content are present (see "Creating paged content" below).
 * Whether the term ID (or term URI) provided for `media_use_tid` is a member of the "Islandora Media Use" vocabulary.
 * Whether term ID and term URIs used in CSV fields correspond to existing terms.
-* Whether values used in typed relation fields are in the required format, and whether the term IDs used in the values exist in the vocabularies configured for the field.
+* Whether values used in typed relation fields are in the required format, whether values are namespaced when they need to be, and whether the term IDs/term names/term URIs used in the values exist in the vocabularies configured for the field.
 * Whether values used in geolocation fields are valid lat,long coordinates.
 * Whether the length of new terms exceeds 255 characters, which is the maximum length for a term name.
 * Whether term names in your CSV require a vocabulary namespace.